thrty-org/thrty/packages/cors/README.md

 });
 ```

+> [!IMPORTANT]
-> ⚠️ The middleware should be used before the `httpErrorHandler` middleware, so that CORS headers are also added in case of errors.
+> The middleware should be used before the `httpErrorHandler` middleware, so that CORS headers are also added in case of errors.

 ### Options
 The `handleCors` middleware accepts an options object with the following properties: